EIFFELAnalytics/knime-geopandas/Setup KNIME and Python.md

-# How to setup KNIME and Python
+# How to set up KNIME and Python
 ## Install KNIME
 Download KNIME [here](https://www.knime.com/downloads/download-knime) and install it.
 This requires administrative rights.